thoughtshso/blog/_posts/2025-01-21-meaning-of-marriage.md

 "Do not waste time bothering whether you 'love' your neighbor; act as if you did."
 (100, 3, C.S.
 Lewis)

-"The more cruel you are, the more you will hate; and the more you hate, the more cruel you will become--and so on in a vicious circle forever."
+"The more cruel you are, the more you will hate; and the more you hate, the more cruel you will become---and so on in a vicious circle forever."
 (101, 3, C.S.
 Lewis)

 "I had been loving them even when I didn't like them, and the result was that, slowly but surely, my emotions were catching up with my behavior.
 If you do not give up, but proceed to love the unlovely in a sustained way, they will eventually become lovely to you."
 (103, 1)